-The typical room is furnished with twin beds, closets, drawer space, desks, chairs, and blinds.
-These items should not be moved from the student's assigned room. nor should furniture be moved into the room from public spaces within the hall or from other locations (e.g., other living communities, offices, classroom buildings, etc.).
+The typical room is furnished with one (1) bed per resident, closets, drawer space, desks, chairs, and blinds.
+These items should not be moved from the student's assigned room. nor should furniture be moved into/from the room, from public spaces within the hall or from other locations (e.g., other living communities, offices, classroom buildings, etc.).
 Since living communities have limited storage space and relocation of furniture may cause it to be damaged, University-owned furnishings must remain in their designated rooms at all times.
-Broken or damaged furniture should be reported to the Hall Director and should remain in the room until a staff member has either repaired or replaced the item.
-If unauthorized items are found in the student's assigned room the student (s) will incur a fine or disciplinary action.
+Broken or damaged furniture should be reported to the Community Director and should remain in the room until a staff member has either repaired or replaced the item.
+If unauthorized items are found in the student's assigned room the student (s) will incur a fine and/or disciplinary action.